giuthas/cast/docs/Install_cast.markdown

 versionnumber or dependencies didn't update -- a usual case for needing this is making some changes in the code and wanting to test them out.

+### When PyPi is available

 Once CAST is on PyPi, you can skip from step 1 to just running `uv tool install computer-assisted-segmentation-tools`.
 Upgrading to latest PyPi version will also simplify to just running `uv tool upgrade computer-assisted-segmentation-tools`.

+If you do a PyPi install and want to test local code do it with `uv run cast`.
+If you only require an installation to test local code and want to use the short `cast` instead of `uv run cast`, use the [above](#using-uv) instructions.